BenjaminWatts/watts-wrong/chapters/18-interest-rates.md

 ## It's the real interest rate that actually matters

 One common misunderstanding with interest rates is to ignore the impact of inflation.
 If interest rates are 6% (called nominal rates), but inflation is running at 5%, then in real-terms, interest rates are only 1%.
-Viewed this this lens, real interest rates across the 2010-21 period were not just low, but for much of the period negative, particularly following the monetary and quantitiative interventions followint the financial crash, eurozone crisis, Brexit vote and pandemic.
+Viewed through this lens, real interest rates across the 2010-21 period were not just low, but for much of the period negative, particularly following the monetary and quantitative interventions following the financial crash, eurozone crisis, Brexit vote and pandemic.

 This perspective shines a different perspective on the consequential 2021-2 period, when the reopening post-pandemic hit a massive inflationary shock.
 In the UK, interest rates set by the Bank of England didn't peak until August 2023 at 5.25%, by which point inflation was 6.7%.
 Even if 5.25% sounded like a high interest rate in nominal terms by the standards of the last few decades, it was actually -1.45% in real terms.